Prosp3r/evm/README.md

 ### Definitions
 Below are clarification of some of the highlighted terms as they relate to the EVM.
+- Ethereum has two types of Accounts Externally owned accounts(controlled with private keys and without code) and Contract accounts with associated with a smart contract.
 - Current World State referes to the most recent state of the ethereum blockchain after the most recent transactions are carried out.
 - Stack Based - The EVM is built on a last-in first out data structure.
 - GAS is the resource used as a means of compensation to the nodes that host the evm.
 Gas can be paid for with Wei, the smallest unit of ether(ETH) it's native currency for exchange.
 One wei is 10^18 Ethers.